Bad Reaction to Edibles? Here’s What to Do Now

 Our past experiences, especially stressful or traumatic ones, can leave a lasting mark on our brain chemistry and emotional responses.
 Studies on alcohol-related aggression suggest that significant stress can alter brain function, sometimes leading to lower levels of serotonin, a chemical that helps regulate mood and impulsivity.
 When these pathways are already sensitive, introducing alcohol can make it much harder to manage difficult emotions.
 It can feel like you’re operating with a shorter fuse because your brain’s natural coping mechanisms are already working overtime.
 This isn’t about willpower; it’s about biology.
 Understanding how your history influences your present can bring a lot of compassion to your journey and highlight the need for healthier coping strategies.

-Your Unique Brain Chemistry
+It's Not Just You: It's Your Brain Chemistry

 At its core, alcohol is a depressant that directly impacts your brain.
 It particularly affects the prefrontal cortex, the part of your brain responsible for decision-making, rational thought, and emotional regulation.
 When you drink, you’re essentially quieting the "manager" in your brain that helps keep your feelings in check.
 This is why a minor annoyance that you’d normally brush off can suddenly feel like a major issue.
 Your brain’s ability to pump the brakes on anger is suppressed, making it easier for that emotion to take the driver’s seat.
 Practicing mindful drinking can help you become more aware of these subtle shifts as they happen, giving you a chance to pause before your emotions escalate.

-Know Your Triggers and Warning Signs
+How to Identify Your Triggers and Warning Signs

 Understanding the connection between alcohol and anger starts with self-awareness.
 Before you can change a pattern, you have to see it clearly.
 Triggers are the specific situations, feelings, or even people that make you want to reach for a drink.
 They’re the cues that kick off the cycle.
 Warning signs are the signals—both in your body and your behavior—that show you’re heading down that path.